Yukio Seki: Discrepancies

 It is debated whether Seki's plane sank St. Lo.
 Nishizawa survived the attack and made his report stating that Seki's plane glanced off the deck of a carrier but that the bomb did not explode.
 His description on this point closely matches the attack on St. Lo as reported by her captain.
-A second plane did score a hit on the same carrier that Seki attacked and that plane's bomb did explode.
+A second plane did score a hit on the same carrier that Seki attacked, and that plane's bomb did explode.
 The only carrier with two hits was Kalinin Bay.
 However, the description is sharply different, since there was an immediate visibly large explosion following the first hit on Kalinin Bay, and no portions of the plane were seen to go over the bow.
 So Nishizawa's description of Seki's hit most closely matches that on St. Lo.
-A posting on an earlier USS St. Lo survivor site showed a photo purported to be of the engine serial number plate of the plane which sank the ship found on the deck by a sailor about to abandon ship.
-It was stated that the serial number was later traced back through Japanese authorities to the plane and the pilot who flew it that day, Lt.
-Seki.

 Prior to Seki's mission, Masashi Onoda, a Dōmei war correspondent, interviewed Yukio Seki and quotes him disparaging suicide attacks:

 Japan's future is bleak if it is forced to kill one of its best pilots.
 I am not going on this mission for the Emperor or for the Empire ...
 I am going because I was ordered to!